 The leaves are large and flat, and most of the parts of the plants occur in threes, which is the reason this is called a 'Trillium'.

-The flowers can be either red, pink of white, and more rarely, yellow or maroon in color, and how the flowers occur differs from species to species – some species have flowers that are large and that grow singly, while others have clusters and whorls.
+The flowers can be red, pink or white, and more rarely, yellow or maroon in colour, and how the flowers occur differs from species to species – some species have flowers that are large and that grow singly, while others have clusters and whorls.

 Generally speaking the soil should be rather acidic, though there are other considerations as well – I'll be going into that shortly.